The HiSET Test and Instruction at DMACC (formerly GED)

 HiSET has replaced GED in the state of Iowa as the assessment tool used to award the High School Equivalency Diploma.

 The HiSET test is a series of five tests covering writing, science, math, literature and the arts, and social studies.
 These tests require the test taker to apply reading, math, language, and critical thinking skills.
 Tests are taken one at a time, and can be taken in any order, as long as writing and math are not last.
 Passing the HiSET test series allows student to earn their High School Equivalency Diploma (HSED).

 To meet the educational needs of all students, each site will offer classroom instruction covering all five areas of the HiSET.
-Students are required to attend an orientation as well as the HiSET class they are registered for.
-Classes are held several times per week over an eight-week cycle.
-ATTENDANCE IS MANDATORY!
+Students are required to attend a New Student Orientation as well as the HiSET class they are registered for.
+Classes are held several times per week over a 6-week

 - Practice: Your instructor can give you practice tests similar to the HiSET.
 These will help you understand more about the nature of the HiSET tests.